ubuntuslave/vo_single_camera_sos/README.md

-# vo_single_camera_sos
+# Visual Odometry with a Single-Camera Stereo Omnidirectional System

-Visual Odometry with a Single-Camera Stereo Omnidirectional System
+Proof of concept of the visual odometry (VO) application via a single-camera catadioptric *stereo omnidirectional system* (SOS) and performance comparison against a popular RGB-D camera.